gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 ### key points

-Before I start, let me summarize the main key points for a job application:
+Before I start, let me summarize the main key points for a job application, IMO:

 - be open during the job search.
 Your skills do not need to match 100% to the advertised position
 - write concise CV and cover letter with ample margins and without typos